 Sadly, self-harm and suicidality occurs throughout society, and is a common feature amongst children in care, due to the psychological trauma that they have often experienced.

-QPC recognises the importance of developing sound risk assessments that involve the identification and evaluation of sources of potential harm and the management of the identified risks.
-This process is multi-disciplinary and often involves education, health and social care.
+QPC recognises the importance of developing sound risk assessments that involve the identification and evaluation of the sources of potential harm and the management of the identified risks.
+This process is multi-disciplinary and often involves education, health, and social care.

 At QPC, we have developed both a short-term and longer-term management pathway for self-harm and suicidality that is grounded in the NICE (National Institute for Clinical Excellence) guidelines 2018 and government legislation (Children’s Act, 2004; Safeguarding Vulnerable Groups Act, 2006; and Lost in Care: Learning the Lessons, 2000).

 Staff are familiar with the principles of confidentiality with regards to the information about the young person’s care and are aware of the circumstances in which disclosure of confidential information may be appropriate and necessary.

 QPC Ltd has commissioned Applied Suicide Intervention Skills Training (ASIST) training for a range of staff including residential staff, home managers, teachers and members of the clinical team.
 QPC already use a range of approaches to inform risk assessments and management, such as STORM and multi-disciplinary consultation with agencies such as CAMHS, Local Authorities, and the Police.